-The Chinese New Year dinner also referred to as the "Reunion Dinner", is perhaps the most loved aspect of the Spring Festival.
-It takes place on Chinese New Year's Eve (January 24 in 2020).
+The Chinese New Year dinner also referred to as the "Reunion Dinner", called tuan nien fan or nian ye fan in Chinese, is perhaps the most loved aspect of the Spring Festival.
+It takes place on Chinese New Year's Eve (February 9th in 2024).

-The Spring Festival Reunion Dinner will typically have enough food on the table to feed a whole village!
-As with almost any Chinese meal, excess food is a customary necessity.
+The Spring Festival Reunion Dinner typically has enough food on the table to feed a whole village!
 It is common to see plates on top of plates of food.